 Over more than three decades, dozens of reports about child and family services in British Columbia have been written and released by various organizations, including by this Office.
-Hundreds of recommendations have been made and millions of dollars have been invested by the government in an attempt to address those recommendations.
+Hundreds of recommendations have been made and millions of dollars have been invested by various governments in an attempt to address those recommendations.

 And yet here we are again - reviewing the death of an innocent young child and asking the same questions that have been asked for years: How did the systems that are intended to help children and families in this province let this boy and his family down so badly?
 What will it take for us not to return to this very place in another few years?
-And we are not shying away from asking ourselves the tough questions: How effective are we really in bringing about change?
+We are also asking ourselves, as the Office of the Representative for Children and Youth (RCY), some tough questions: How effective are we in bringing about real change?
 What are we missing and how could we better inform, influence and advocate for the deeper transformation that is so clearly needed now?

-The Representative for Children and Youth's (RCY) report Don't Look Away - How one boy's story has the power to shift a system of care for children and youth addresses these questions and calls us all into action.
+The Representative for Children and Youth's report Don't Look Away - How one boy's story has the power to shift a system of care for children and youth addresses these questions and calls us all into action.